aardappel/lobster/docs/source/language_reference.md

 is short for `"a/b.lobster"`.

-Modules will typically be loaded relative to 2 locations: the current main `.lobster` file being compiled, and whereever the lobster compiler is installed.
+Modules will typically be loaded relative to 2 locations: the current main `.lobster` file being compiled, and wherever the lobster compiler is installed.
 In both those locations, files may be optionally be found under an `modules` sub-directory.
 You can use `import from "path/to/"` to provide additional such starting directories